Structural color palette of disordered colloids in the Rayleigh scattering regime: Structural color palette in the Rayleigh scattering regime

 A good qualitative agreement is found overall between the experimental measurements and the numerical predictions; the same trends are observed for all observations modes.
-Discrepancies appear for the samples at the higher particle densities, especially in diffuse reflectance.
+A slight shift of the color palette between experiments and simulations is observed.
+As shown in the Supporting Information, this may be due to the particle size polydispersity, disregarded in the simulations of Figs.~\ref{fig:spectra-exp-vs-num}-\ref{fig:colors-exp-vs-num}, which tends to increase the scattering efficiency of the particle dispersion without affecting the spectral dependence.
+Apart from this, discrepancies appear for the samples at the higher particle densities, especially in diffuse reflectance.
 This may be explained first by technical limitations of the setup to collect the entirety of the diffuse light, and second by the fact that the real and the modeled colloidal suspensions differ.
-Indeed, while modeling considers a simple fluid of identical hard spheres at equilibrium, the particles, slightly polydisperse in size, in the higher-density colloidal suspensions may clump together, thereby altering significantly their scattering properties.
+Indeed, while modeling considers a simple fluid of identical hard spheres at equilibrium, the particles in the higher-density colloidal suspensions may clump together, thereby altering significantly their scattering properties.
 Nevertheless, the experiments demonstrate the possibility to achieve a blue diffuse color in reflection and transmission on a specific range of parameters from design.

 Figure~\ref{fig:physical-parameters} offers a different viewpoint on this aspect.
 In Fig.~\ref{fig:physical-parameters}(a), we highlight the range of material thicknesses $L$ and particle concentrations $\rho$ for particle diameter of $20~\unit{nm}$ that yields a significant blue diffuse color simultaneously in reflection and transmission, as predicted by the numerical simulations.
 The more the particle concentration increases, the smaller should the sample thickness be.
 This reflects the fact that the relevant parameter is $\rho L$, as discussed previously.
 This also implies that a blue diffuse color can always be achieved at low particle densities simply by using thicker materials.
 For colloidal dispersions of $20~\unit{nm}$-diameter \ZrO2 particles in water, $\rho L$ should be comprised approximately between $10^6$ and $10^7 ~\unit{\um^{-2}}$, corresponding to thicknesses between $30$ and $300~\unit{\um}$ for samples at $50~\unit{wt\%}$ (i.e., $\rho=3.41 \; 10^4~\unit{\um^{-3}}$), and between $5$ and $50~\unit{mm}$ for samples at $0.5~\unit{wt\%}$ (i.e., $\rho=2 \; 10^2~\unit{\um^{-3}}$).
 The diffuse colors in transmission and reflection, derived from the experimental measurements for $10~\unit{mm}$-thick samples at different concentrations, are shown in Fig.~\ref{fig:physical-parameters}(b) [top-left and bottom-right parts of each square for the diffuse transmittance and reflectance, respectively].
 The blue coloration readily appears when entering the desired parameter range predicted by the simulations.